 One of the first things visitors will see when they come over is the front of your home.
-You want to make that first impression count by creating an inviting and welcoming ambience.
+You want to make that first impression count by creating an inviting and welcoming ambiance.

 The lighting you use for your front yard can have a big impact.
 You can emphasize your home’s best features and draw people's attention to the landscaping of your front yard.

 We created this guide on lighting ideas for front yards to inspire you to beautify your home.
 Read on to discover our 10 landscape lighting ideas for your front yard.

 1. Front Door Lights

 There are aesthetic as well as security considerations for the proper lighting of your front door.
 The security considerations are rather straightforward; people who try to break into homes will avoid well-lit areas where passersby could easily see them.

 2. Home Exterior Lights

 Exterior lights are great for showing off your house’s architectural details.
 Wall and wash lights can cast a soft glow around your home.

 You can use wash lights to light up large sections of the exterior of your house.
 You can place them at ground level to provide upward lighting or hide them in the eaves of your home for downward lighting.

 There are many types of exterior lights to choose from.
 Our CAST Mini Flood Wash Lights are beautiful and versatile and can help accentuate your home’s key exterior features.

 3. Path Lights

 Path and walkway lights are fixed along the pathway to the front of your house.
 They help illuminate the path from the road to your home, which is useful for both you and visitors.

 The common practice is to install pathway lights along both sides of your pathway.
 However, you can also install them among plants or any other area you would like to feature.
 After all, pathway lighting and step lights come in various shapes and sizes.

 If you want to mount your lights on a fence post, stone wall columns, or capstones, go for lights like the CAST Classic Small Mushroom Canopy Mount Area Light.